ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 * In a cross-vCenter NSX environment, you can manage all NSX managers from a single vSphere Web Client
 * Single pane of glass management across all sites for both NSX and normal vCenter functions

-ELM simplifies the management of multiple vCenters, but it does not bring high availability for vCenter services.
+ELM simplifies the management of multiple vCenters, but it does not bring HA for vCenter services.
 ELM is configured by the {{site.data.keyword.vmwaresolutions_short}} automation when a secondary instance is deployed.

 ### Cross vCenter NSX
 {: #adds-infra-domain-multisite-nsx}